Learning Human Activity Patterns using Clustered Point Processes with Active and Inactive States: Estimation

 \subsection{Composite likelihood}

-The composite likelihood approach \citep{Lindsay1988} has been considered for spatial point process models.
-For example, \cite{Guan2006} considered a pairwise composite likelihood function.
-In our composite likelihood approach, we consider likelihood components defined on several equal length sub-windows.
+The composite likelihood approach makes statistical estimation and inference through an inference function derived by multiplying a collection of component likelihoods \citep{Lindsay1988}.
 Write the length of a sub-window as $s\in\mathbb{R}$.
 We divide $[0,T]$ into $M$ nonoverlapping sub-windows, i.e., $[0,T]=\bigcup_{m=1}^M[ms-s,ms)$.
-Define $\t_m=\{t_i:t_i\in[ms-s,ms), i=1,\ldots,n\}$, $m=1,\ldots,M$.
+Define $\t_m=\{t_i:t_i\in[ms-s,ms), i\in[n]\}$, $m\in[M]$.
 We use binary vectors $\y_m$ and $\x_m$ to indicate the parent/offspring events and original posts/reposts in $\t_m$, respectively.

 In each sub-window, we assume that the first event is a parent event and all the events in the last episode are contained in the sub-window.
 Neither assumption is restrictive from a practical point of view.
 A typical user is inactive during some fixed time interval at night and such an interval can be identified by examining the posting times.
 By setting day as the sub-window, a post made right before or after that interval is therefore the last event from the previous episode or a parent event for the next episode.
-Under these assumptions, we can write the composite likelihood function as $L_s^c(\btheta;\t,\x)=\prod_{m=1}^M f(\t_m,\x_m|\btheta)$, where $f(\t_m,\x_m|\btheta)=\sum_{\y_m} f(\t_m,\y_m,\x_m|\btheta)$ and $f(\t_m,\y_m,\x_m|\btheta)$ is defined as in (\ref{full}).
+These assumptions allow for a fast calculation of the composite likelihood function, and the approximation bias is negligible when the number of windows $M$ is not too large; see Theorem~\ref{thm3} for details.
+Under these assumptions, we can write the composite likelihood function as $L_s^c(\btheta;\t,\x)=\prod_{m=1}^M f(\t_m,\x_m|\btheta)$, where $f(\t_m,\x_m|\btheta)=\sum_{\y_m} f(\t_m,\x_m,\y_m|\btheta)$ and $f(\t_m,\x_m,\y_m|\btheta)$ is defined as in (\ref{full}).
 Hence, the log composite likelihood function can be written as